-Textbooks: Online readings from digital books, professional journals, movies and videos as assigned thus no textbooks are required since you will be required to pay for the items below:
+Textbooks: Online readings from digital books, professional journals, movies and videos as assigned.
+No textbook is required for this course.

 Course Format:

 The format of the class includes lecture, small group discussions, whole-class discussion.
 The content of this course is delivered in class and online using Blackboard and other Web 2.0 tools.
 Grades consist of professor assessment of written reports, class and online participation, appropriate implementation of technology into instruction, contribution of technology skills in a community setting, designing appropriate lesson plan, and evaluation of teacher ethics